AI Prompting in 2026: A Crash Course

 Frequently asked questions before you start

-Do I need a paid plan to do the exercises in Part 0?
-The free tiers of ChatGPT, Claude, and Gemini are enough for the Thinking Baseline and most chapter exercises.
+Do I need a paid plan to do the exercises here or in the Thinking Crash Course?
+The free tiers of ChatGPT, Claude, and Gemini are enough for the exercises on this page and most of what the Thinking Crash Course asks of you.
 A paid plan helps if you do a lot of deep research or attach many files in a session.
 Start free; upgrade only if usage limits start blocking you.

 Should I use one tool or three?
-Pick one as your default for daily use, but install at least one other for comparison.
+Pick one as your default for daily use, but install at least one other from a different family for comparison (see Concept 13).
 The point of having a second tool is not to do twice the work; it is to have a tiebreaker when the first tool gives you something that does not feel right.

 My company blocks ChatGPT.
 What do I do for the exercises?
 Use whatever modern AI tool your company permits.
-The skills in Part 0 transfer to any text-in, text-out AI.
-If nothing is permitted, use your personal account on a personal device for the chapter exercises (Part 0's deliverables are about thinking, not company data).
+The skills here transfer to any text-in, text-out AI.
+If nothing is permitted, use your personal account on a personal device for the exercises — they are about thinking, not company data.

 What if I forget the recipes from this page?
 Bookmark the page.
-The recipes (the iterate loop, the rubric pattern, the neutral-rephrase trick) are designed to be looked up, not memorized.
+The recipes (the iterate-and-grade loop, the rubric pattern, the neutral-rephrase trick, the project setup, the "smallest change that lifts the score" move) are designed to be looked up, not memorized.
 The only thing worth memorizing is the single sentence: get the right context in, keep the wrong context out.

-Why does Part 0 spend so much time on thinking when AI is so capable?
+Why deepen into thinking discipline when AI is so capable?
 Because capability without direction multiplies waste.
+The bottleneck in 2026 work has moved from producing (which AI made cheap) to evaluating (which it did not).
 A confidently wrong analysis from AI is more dangerous than no analysis at all, because it looks finished.
-Part 0 trains the judgment that decides what to do with what AI produces.
+The Thinking Crash Course trains the judgment that decides what to do with what AI produces.
 That judgment is the most valuable skill in an AI-saturated workplace, and most curricula skip it entirely.

 Common mistakes to watch for in your first week